 Objective: Extending shelter (institutional care) as a last resort to children in need of care and protection and to assist them to pursue education (formal or non-formal) and life skills to become responsible and successful citizens to the world.

-Integrated children's home for girls was started (as a first project) in 2005 with two girls in a rented property but today (2019) it takes care of 22 girls in their own building with modern amenities (individual cots with mattresses, dining room with tables and chairs, library with newspapers, books, magazines, cable TV, music system and wi-fi net access).
+Integrated children's home for girls was started (as a first project) in 2005 with two girls in a rented property but today (2020) it takes care of 21 children in their own building with modern amenities (individual cots with mattresses, dining room with tables and chairs, library with newspapers, books, magazines, cable TV, music system and wi-fi net access).
 We call it an integrated home because we take care of children of all needs such as physical limitations and cognitive limitations along with so-called normal children.
 Many of our children do not have parents and are referred by the State of Tamilnadu.
 We have children ranging from 2 years to 18 years.
 Except for the very young children, all our children go to schools as per their need.

 Children are admitted to this home based on a referral process where someone who knows the need of the child and aware of our services tries to network through an application.
 Social Worker of the Hope House does a need assessment study and prepares a report with his/ her own recommendation to our Board of Trustees to take a call on the child's admission.
 Once admission is granted, child's family (if they have one) is counseled about their roles and responsibilities.